 Program and Summary: APS is mandated by state law to investigate allegations of abuse, neglect and exploitation in regards to adults 18 years of age or older who, because of a physical or mental incapacity, lack the ability to self-care or self-protect.
-Each report of suspected abuse, neglect or exploitation is reviewed by an Investigative Caseworker supervisor to determine whether it meets the criteria for investigation.
-If the referral is screened in, the supervisor assigns a response priority and an APS caseworker to conduct an investigation.
+An Investigative Caseworker Supervisor reviews all reports of suspected abuse, neglect or exploitation to determine whether it meets the criteria for an investigation.
+If the referral is screened in, the supervisor assigns a response priority and an APS caseworker conducts an investigation.

 Methodology: This measure reflects Adult Protective Services' performance in responding to high priority cases within the assigned timeframe of three hours for an emergency and 24 hours for a priority one investigation.
 Investigations requiring an emergency or priority one response most often involve an adult's immediate safety and are frequently more complex to resolve.
-The percentage is derived by subtracting the number of investigations which are assigned as an emergency or priority one response from the total number of investigations.
+The percentage is derived by subtracting the number of investigations, which are assigned as an emergency or priority one response from the total number of investigations.
 Obtaining the total number of emergency and priority one investigations and validating whether prescribed time frames were met utilizing the APS case management database (APSS).